k5sha/lifeEasier/README.md

 - [ ]  Ability to send multimedia reminders (e.g., images, videos, audio)
 - [ ]  Another type of SQL or NOSQL db (mongo, mysql)
 - [ ]  Command handler
+- [ ]  Add settings where you can change interval when the bot can send you message
 - [ ]  Add tests
 - [ ]  Video guide
 ### Author: